Reviews You Can Rely On

 Conclusion

 No matter whether you live in the wildland urban interface, a sprawling metropolis, or somewhere in between, having a solid air purifier in your quiver can significantly reduce allergens and irritants.
-The units we tested were easy to set up, relatively inexpensive to operate, and provide immediate respiratory benefits and true peace of mind, especially during time-sensitive needs, like wildfire season or smoggy rush hour traffic.
+The units we tested were easy to set up, relatively inexpensive to operate, and provided immediate respiratory benefits and true peace of mind, especially during time-sensitive needs, like wildfire season or smoggy rush hour traffic.
 With the bevy of information provided above, we hope that you can breathe a little easier, knowing that you have selected the right air purifier for your home or office needs, aesthetics, and budget.